-The engineering assessment of the Hornepayne area found that the APM facility has the potential to be safely constructed and operated.
-The surface land is characterized by moderate relief, and sufficient space exists outside protected areas and major bodies of water to successfully locate the surface facilities.
-Additional information on the physical geography of the area is presented in Section .3.1.
-There are few surface topography features that would limit the construction and operation of the surface and underground facilities required by the APM Project.
-Further, Hornepayne is located close to key infrastructure for the APM facility, including highways and high-voltage transmission lines.
-As well, an existing main rail line could facilitate the transport of goods and materials to the community (see transportation discussion in Chapter 6).
+The engineering assessment of the Wawa area found that the APM facility has the potential to be safely constructed and operated.
+The surface land is characterized by fairly rugged terrain, and sufficient space exists outside protected areas and major bodies of water to successfully locate the surface facilities.
+Additional information on the physical geography of the area is presented in Section 4.3.1.
+There are some surface topography features that would limit the construction and operation of the surface and underground facilities required by the APM Project, and the prevalence of steep slopes and changes in elevation would need to be accommodated.
+Further, Wawa is located close to key infrastructure for the APM facility, including highways and high-voltage transmission lines.
+As well, an existing rail mainline located approximately 25 kilometres northeast of Wawa could facilitate the transport of goods and materials to the community (see transportation discussion in Chapter 6).